readthedocs/readthedocs.org/docs/story.rst

 everyone.

 `Documentation matters`_, but its often overlooked.
-We think that we can help a documentation culture flourish, in open source communities and in enterprise.
+We think that we can help a documentation culture flourish.
 Great projects, such as Django_ and SQLAlchemy_, and projects from companies like Mozilla_, are already using Read the Docs to serve their documentation to the world.

+We plan to keep building a great experience for people hosting their docs with us, and for users of the documentation that we host.

 .. _`Read the Docs`: http://readthedocs.org
 .. _`Documentation matters`: http://ericholscher.com/blog/2012/jan/22/why-read-docs-matters/